R4nd5tr/pixiv_pictures_manager/EN_README.md

 - Sort pictures by file size, resolution, aspect ratio, and other attributes.

 ## Usage
-*Currently in development.
-Only basic features are implemented.
-To try the tool:*

 ### Environment Requirements
 - Python 3.9+ (Developed on Python 3.11.10)